ongr-io/demo.ongr.io/README.md

 app/console ongr:es:index:import --raw src/ONGR/DemoBundle/Resources/data/ongr.json
 ```

-> If composer prompts input questions just press enter.

 ### Step 5

-Navigate your browser to http://ongr.dev
+Navigate your browser to the http://ongr.dev

+> Make sure you have correct host definition in the `/etc/hosts`. ongr.dev is our host example from [testing-vm](https://github.com/ongr-io/testing-vm)